TX-XR/Sketch2Terrain-CHI25/README.md

 ### Keyboard control
 The design of the interface applies a redundant control system.
 The experimenter can also control the interface by pressing the keyboard.
-- `X`:Export the sketch
+- `X`: Export the sketch
-- `Q`:Change to the next phase/scene (after pressing the `Q` button, the system will ask for confirmation, you can press `Q` again for confirmation or `W` to go back)
+- `Q`: Change to the next phase/scene (after pressing the `Q` button, the system will ask for confirmation, you can press `Q` again for confirmation or `W` to go back)
-- `W`:Back to the current study
+- `W`: Back to the current study
-- `E`:Skip the Observation phase in the sketch mapping task.
+- `E`: Skip the Observation phase in the sketch mapping task.
-- `L`:Load the workspace from spatial anchor.
+- `L`: Load the workspace from spatial anchor.

 ### Saving the sketches
 All exported files will be available in the **Assets > SketchData~** folder if playing from the editor.